AscendLab

 Should I paste real passwords?

 Only paste a password when you trust the device and screen privacy.
-The tool is local, but your physical environment still matters.
+The public tool is designed for browser-side checks, but your physical environment still matters.